w3f/Grant-Milestone-Delivery/evaluations/afloat_2_randombishop.md

 * Provide a doc that describes how to deploy and configure a full system locally.

+* Fix unused tests in some pallets, and add tests to the ones not covered yet.

 * The UX still doesn't make sense from an end-to-end perspective.
 The marketplace creation and participation process works.
 Sharing documents and access rules work.